AdobeDocs/pass.en/help/authentication/iostvos-sdk-overview.md

 ## Introduction {#intro}

-iOS AccessEnabler is an Objective C iOS/tvOS library that enables mobile apps to use Adobe Pass authentication for TV Everywhere's entitlement services.
+iOS AccessEnabler is an Objective C iOS/tvOS library that enables mobile apps to use Adobe Pass Authentication for TV Everywhere's entitlement services.
 The implementation consists of the *AccessEnabler* interface that defines the entitlement API, and the *EntitlementDelegate* and *[EntitlementStatus](#ios%20entitlement%20status)* protocols that describes the callbacks that the library triggers.
 The interface together with the protocol is referred to under one common name: the AccessEnabler library.

 ## iOS and tvOS Requirements {#reqs}